ChuloWay/Articles/GitIntro.md

 * Open your Terminal, Git Bash

-* You then proceed to clone the remote repository to your local system, refer to the "how to clone" section above.
+* You then proceed to clone the remote repository to your local system, as we have shown prior to this section.

 ![Repo-Clone](photos/forkClone.png)